huaminghuangtw/Evergreen-Notes/Permanent-Notes/Never gossip about others.md

 ---

 Do not gossip.
-Just don't do it.
+Just don’t do it.

 ---